LDPelosi/practice_python/README.md

 # Practice Python

-In this repository I will by posting my solutions from [Practice Python](https://www.practicepython.org/) exercises
+In this repository I will be posting my solutions from [Practice Python](https://www.practicepython.org/) exercises